Past Visions

 (09) 838 4455 x 203

-We accept proposals from practitioners of any artistic discipline, individually or in groups, with a higher priority given to emerging and mid-career artists, curators and creatives.
-We seek proposals that enable dialogue, complement our existing exhibition themes, grow and extend audiences, and contribute to a diverse art community.
+Every year, Homestead Galleries opens a round of Exhibition Proposals to ensure that all artists, curators, and creatives have an opportunity to submit their work for consideration by our Curator and Exhibitions Manager.
+We accept proposals from practitioners of any artistic discipline, whether individually or in groups, with a higher priority given to emerging and mid-career artists, curators, and creatives.
+We seek proposals that foster dialogue, expand and diversify audiences, and contribute to a vibrant art community.

 Please note: We understand that the exhibition proposal process is often tricky and time-consuming, so we are committed to minimising barriers where necessary.
 Not only do we encourage early-career artists, curators and creatives to apply but we also welcome any questions they may have regarding the process.
+Please email in the first instance.

 The Homestead Galleries are located at the heart of Corban Estate Arts Centre in the original Homestead of the Corban family who lived on the estate when it was operating as a winery.
 The Homestead is a Heritage building finished in 1923 and includes three exhibition spaces: Gallery One, Gallery Two and Gallery Three.
 (Galleries Two and Three are connected through an open doorway and are typically used as one conjoining exhibition space).
-Please find a floor plan of the complete upper Homestead here.

 curator@ceac.org.nz